FreunzWa/FW_sync/medicine/neurology/dementia.md

         * FDG-PET shows hypoactive in affected regions
 - treat
     + pharma
-        * cholinesterase inhibitors (donepezil, rivastigmine, galantamine), %improve memory in the early stages, but does not change progression
+        * cholinesterase inhibitors (donepezil, rivastigmine, galantamine), %improve memory in the early stages, but does not change progression, only provides moderate symptomatic relief in some with AD
         * NMDA antagonists (eg memantine) @block pathological over-stimulation of NMDA receptors
         * antioxidants - Vitamin E, selegiline (MOAi)
         * medications for behavioural sx: antidepressants, anxiolytics, antiparkinsonism, sedatives(anticonvulsants)